ethereum/EIPs/EIPS/eip-X-ASIC-resistant-block-mining.md

 This trend towards centralization has a negative effect on network security, putting significant control of the network in the hands of only a few entities.

-Furthermore, Ethereum was initial designed as an ASIC resistant algorithm and the community has voiced strong support for making a definitive stand on our position regarding dedicated mining hardware development to discourage future R&D investments.
+Furthermore, Ethereum was initially designed as an ASIC resistant algorithm and the community has voiced strong support for making a definitive stand on our position regarding dedicated mining hardware development to discourage future R&D investments.